-4 The October 3, 2022 renewal order was published in the Federal Register on October 7, 2022 (87 Fed.
+4 The December 20, 2022 renewal order was published in the Federal Register on December 23, 2022 (87 Fed.
 Reg.
-60983).
+78925).

-significant, deliberate, covert and/or likely to occur again, rather than technical or negligent[.]"
+likelihood of future violations, BIS may show that the violation under investigation or charge "is significant, deliberate, covert and/or likely to occur again, rather than technical or negligent[.]"
 Id.
 A "lack of information establishing the precise time a violation may occur does not preclude a finding that a violation is imminent, so long as there is sufficient reason to believe the likelihood of a violation."
 Id.